 The site is located on the northern headland of Abalone Point at the border between Newport Beach and Laguna Beach along Coast Hwy.
-The headland and the existing single-family residence and detached guest house are highly visible with the most prominent views of the site's north facing bluff as one travels southbound on Pacific Coast Hwy, the perspective from the public beach at Crystal Cove/El Morro State Beach and from the perspective from bluff top at Crystal Cove/El Morro State Park.
+The headland and the existing single-family residence are highly visible with the most prominent views of the site's north facing bluff as one travels southbound on Pacific Coast Hwy, the perspective from the public beach at El Morro State Beach and from the perspective from bluff top at Crystal Cove State Park.
 The view of the site's west facing bluff is not as prominent and can only be significantly viewed from public waters off El Morro State Beach.

 The surrounding area is comprised of two-story single-family residences along Riviera Drive.
-The adjacent residence downcoast of the site is also visible from the bluff top along Pacific Coast Hwy and Crystal Cove State Park and from the toe of the bluff at the beach at the El Morro Beach part of Crystal Cove State Beach looking up to the bluff at Abalone Point.
-Currently, the existing single family residence and guest house (both stark white in color and highly reflective glass), do not meet the minimum 25-foot bluff edge setback and are highly visible from the bluff top along Coast Hwy and from a myriad of points at Crystal Cove/El Morro State Park and detract from the natural view.
+The adjacent residence downcoast of the site is also visible from the bluff top along Pacific Coast Hwy and Crystal Cove State Park and from the toe of the bluff at the beach at El Morro State Beach looking up to the bluff at Abalone Point.

-Both the Coastal Act, Section 30251, in particular, and the policies of the Local Coastal Program (used for guidance) require that landform alteration be minimized to ensure that the development does not impact scenic and visual qualities of natural landforms.
+Both the Coastal Act, section 30251, in particular, and the policies of the Local Coastal Program (used for guidance) require that landform alteration be minimized to ensure that the development does not impact scenic and visual qualities of natural landforms.
 Visual simulations (Exhibit 11) of the project provided in the application submittal demonstrates a significant improvement with the proposed project compared to the visibility of the existing structure.
+Overall, the proposed new residence will be less visually prominent on Abalone Point because it will be colored with earth tones and utilizes natural stone to further blend in with the natural bluff.
+Furthermore, the Commission imposes Special Condition 4 requiring adherence with proposed color and textured finish materials for the proposed new structures and hardscape.
+The proposed project meets the City of Laguna Beach 25' height restriction for single-family residences in the area.